Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 ---

-You can export to OpenOffice file via Export
+You can export to an OpenOffice file via Export

 → Media Wiki

-from menu bar.
-You can config it from Export
+from the menu bar.
+You can configure it from Export

 → Media Wiki

-Please refer to Other Formats Using Pandoc, you can use pandoc to convert markdown files into other wiki formats.
+Please refer to Other Formats Using Pandoc as you can use pandoc to convert Markdown files into other wiki formats.

-You can export to OpenOffice file via Export
+You can export to an OpenOffice file via Export

 → reStructuredText

-from menu bar.
-You can config it from Export
+from the menu bar.
+You can configure it from Export

 → reStructuredText

-You can export to OpenOffice file via Export
+You can export to an OpenOffice file via Export

 → Textile

-from menu bar.
-You can config it from Export
+from the menu bar.
+You can configure it from Export

 → Textile

-You can export to OpenOffice file via Export
+You can export to an OpenOffice file via Export

 → OPML

-from menu bar.
-You can config it from Export
+from the menu bar.
+You can configure it from Export

 → OPML

-You can do this following Other Formats Using Pandoc.
+You can do this by following Other Formats Using Pandoc.

-For more detailed instruction, the community posts an instruction here → Using Typora to create presentations.
+For more detailed instructions, the community posts an instruction here → Using Typora to create presentations.

-You could follow Other Formats Using Pandoc to add new export target using template “Markdown (Other Spec)”.
-For details you and check here.
+You can follow Other Formats Using Pandoc to add new export targets using the template “Markdown (Other Spec)”.
+For details you can check here.

 [linke][typora]